 nativeCafePictured here: Kentucky Native Cafe

 Summer is patio season in Central Kentucky.
-Get lost in the serene vibes of Kentucky Native Café, which offers a calming greenhouse and rotating menu of mostly vegetarian fare, complemented by local craft beers and wines.
+Get lost in the serene vibes of Kentucky Native Café, under a tree canopy with a rotating menu of mostly vegetarian fare, complemented by local craft beer, wine, and fresh juices.
 Book a table for inventive regional specialties at Merrick Inn, consistently voted among the city’s best dining destinations.
-Or keep it casual with dressed-up hot dogs and ice-cold drinks at Boonedogs just outside the city.
+Or keep it casual with dressed-up hot dogs and ice-cold drinks at Boonedogs, surrounded by horse farms in the heart of bourbon country.
+You can also unwind with house-made cocktails and fresh seafood on Palmers Fresh Grill's waterfront patio or enjoy elevated Southern dishes with a fresh twist at Southern Cookhouse & Bar.

 For a sweet treat, head to Sav's Chill in the city’s hip Warehouse Block and savor unique options like Ale-8-One flavored ice cream.
 Stop by Panchitos for a scoop of authentic Mexican ice cream, or make your way downtown to Sorella Gelateria for hand-crafted Italian gelato made with local ingredients.
 Crank & Boom in the Distillery District is another local favorite offering inventive flavors like bourbon ball ice cream.